caddyserver/website/src/docs/markdown/caddyfile/directives/php_fastcgi.md

 ### Explanation

-Since the above expanded form may be hard to follow, here's an in-depth explanation of what it directive does, and why it works this way.

 - The first section deals with canonicalizing the request path.
 The goal is to ensure that requests that target a directory on disk actually have the trailing slash `/` added to the request path, so that only a single URL is valid for requests to that directory.